When Is the Best Time

 The Etosha National Park is the main attraction of Namibia, with a quarter of a million visitors annually.
 The best time regarding the weather is the colder and dry season from May to September.
 The dry season is also the busiest time of the year, and reservations have to be made an entire year in advance.

 Friends of mine visited Namibia at the end of the rainy season.
-The pro; it wasn’t busy with lush vegetation.
+The pro; it wasn’t busy, and the lush vegetation was beautiful.
 Four of the Big 5 exist in Etosha.
 Lions, elephants, and rhinos are frequently spotted, leopards are hiding pretty often, and buffalos don't occur.
 However, therefore you may spot the elusive black rhino.
 IMO the best place in the world for it.